elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus *(menacingly.)*

-- {:.pr.i} Saint-Domingue stiffs its venomous-spider legs on the barracoon slush.
+- {:.pr.i} Saint-Domingue stiffens its venomous-spider legs on the barracoon slush.

 - {:.sp} 3rd Girl.